theindependentwolf/RottenReads/README.md

 ### Testing

-1. Application has undergone through User Acceptance Testing.
+1. Application has undergone thorough User Acceptance Testing.
+2. Unit tests to be added.

+### To be Added

+1. Pagination
+2. Images for books
+3. Proper Authentication
+4. Search function